 Another new provision is the sharing of certain tax attributes among members of a combined group.
-Last year’s legislation provided that certain tax attributes generated by a company, when it filed on a separate company basis, could only be used by that particular company and could not be shared with other combined members.
+Last year’s legislation provided that certain tax attributes generated by a company, when filed on a separate company basis, could only be used by that particular company and could not be shared with other combined members.
 Under House Bill 458, companies may share those tax attributes with other members of the group, subject to certain conditions.
-For example, Kentucky net operating losses generated on a pre-combined return, can be shared to other members of the group but is limited to 50 percent of the shared member’s taxable income.
+For example, Kentucky net operating losses generated on a pre-combined return can be shared with other members of the group but is limited to 50 percent of the shared member’s taxable income.

 Other minor changes by House Bill 458 include:

 - The extension for filing corporate tax returns is now seven months, previously six